-This study demonstrates the potential of machine learning models, particularly the Transformer and Gradient Boosting models, to accurately detect the honeymoon phase in Type 1 Diabetes (T1D) patients.
-The models achieved high accuracy, with the Transformer model reaching 91%, suggesting that machine learning can effectively identify periods of reduced insulin requirements and improved glycemic control.
-Our findings align with previous research highlighting the utility of machine learning in diabetes management, particularly in predicting glucose trends and optimizing insulin therapy.
-However, our study uniquely focuses on the honeymoon phase, a critical transitional period that has been underexplored in prior machine learning studies [21-29].
-While other studies have explored glucose prediction and long-term management, our study is the first to investigate the dynamic insulin needs during the honeymoon phase and how machine learning can facilitate its early detection [42-45].
+This study demonstrated the potential of ML models, particularly the transformer and GBM, to accurately detect the honeymoon phase in T1D patients.
+The models achieved high accuracy, with the transformer model reaching 91 %, suggesting that ML can effectively identify periods of reduced insulin requirements and improved glycemic control.

+Our findings align with previous research highlighting the utility of ML in diabetes management, particularly in predicting glucose trends and optimizing insulin therapy.
+However, our study uniquely focused on the honeymoon phase, a critical transitional period that has been underexplored in prior ML studies (21,22,23,24,25,26,27,28,29).
+While other studies have explored glucose prediction and long-term management, our study is the first to investigate the dynamic insulin needs during the honeymoon phase and how ML can facilitate its early detection (42,43,44,45).